cwylcu080903/LEAD-EA/README.md

 Related Work

-This repository is associated with our ongoing research on JSP-SDST and automated algorithm design.
+This repository is associated with ongoing research on JSP-SDST and automated algorithm design.

 The corresponding manuscript is currently under review and will be made publicly available upon acceptance.

 Citation

-If you find this repository useful, please consider citing our work:
+If you find this repository useful, please consider citing:

 @article{yourpaper2026,
   title={Your Paper Title},